danielrmeyer/Scala2Examples/README.md

 # Introduction

-This is an informal collection of scala code doing various things.
+This is an informal collection of scala code for doing various things.